derks/naughtyboy/README.md

 # seconds to sleep in-between iterations (to check on threads/processes)
 sleep: 1

-# commands to run before naughtyboy is started
+# commands to run before naughtyboy is started (i.e. for docker)
 prep:
     - 'apt-get install curl'